avivkeller/avivkeller/README.md

 # 🐾 RedYetiDev

-Hey there! 👋 I'm **RedYetiDev**, a **cybersecurity researcher** and **software developer** passionate about solving complex digital challenges.
+Hey there! 👋 I'm **Aviv Keller**, a **cybersecurity researcher** and **software developer** passionate about solving complex digital challenges.
 I contribute to open-source projects, actively participate in bug bounty programs, and enjoy pushing the boundaries of what technology can do.

+Why “RedYetiDev”?
+	1. Red is my favorite color, with turquoise coming in a close second.
+	2. The Yeti is often labeled “abominable,” but maybe it’s just misunderstood.
+After all, we’ve never actually met one—making it my favorite mythical creature.
+	3. If your here, you probably already know what "dev" stands for :-)

 ---